Fiserv/exchange/docs/getting-started/boarding.md

 titles: Add Outlet, JSON Add Outlet Example
 -->

 The `/boarding/outlet` endpoint supports adding the outlet to an application, and will require the application reference and the parent MID of where the outlet should be added to be added to the request.
-This will be retrieved from the `ADD_APPLICATION` request, and the parent MID will be the `internal_mid` of the merchant applications subgroup (as to add for the standard Merchant-Chain-Outlet merchant hierarchy).
+This will be retrieved from the `ADD_APPLICATION` request, and the parent MID will be the `internal_mid` of the sub-merchant applications subgroup (as to add for the standard Merchant-Chain-Outlet hierarchy).